T. J. Leaf

-Ty Jacob Leaf (טיי ג'ייקוב ליף; born April 30, 1997) is an Israeli-American professional basketball player for the Beijing Ducks of the Chinese Basketball Association (CBA).
+Ty Jacob Leaf (טיי ג'ייקוב ליף; born April 30, 1997) is an Israeli–American professional basketball player for Maccabi Tel Aviv of the Ligat HaAl and the EuroLeague.
 After playing one season of college basketball for the UCLA Bruins, he was selected by the Indiana Pacers in the first round of the 2017 NBA draft with the 18th overall pick.

 Leaf was named an All-American as a high school senior in 2016.
 As a UCLA freshman in 2016–17, he earned first-team all-conference honors in the Pac-12.
 He began his NBA career with three seasons in Indiana, but was unable to carry over his college success.
 He joined the Portland Trail Blazers as a free agent in 2021.
 Leaf also played for Israel's Under-18 junior national team at the 2015 FIBA Europe Under-18 Championship B Division.